sakhezech/possessed/README.md

 # POSSESSED

-Deciphering tool for the language of the newly announced Heart Machine game.
+Deciphering tool for the language of Possessor(s), Heart Machine's new announced game.

 ## Preparations

 For this to work you will need:

-- `python` - general purpose programming language
 - `pyspellchecker` - pure python spell checking

 Make a virtual environment and install `pyspellchecker`.